Hurricane Katrina (1981): Preparations and impact

 In anticipation of Katrina, 150,000 people and 120,000 head of cattle in central Cuba were evacuated, according to a broadcast by Havana radio.
 As a result, Cuban Civil Defense officers issued a storm alert for five provinces.
-A hurricane watch was declared for the central and eastern Bahamas.
+A hurricane watch was declared for the central and eastern Bahamas, leading to the evacuation of approximately 62,000 people.
 Along the southeast coast of Florida, small craft were advised to remain close to port.
 However, the storm was not expected to, and did not, pose a threat to the United States.

 Throughout the Cayman Islands, Katrina dropped up to 12 in of precipitation.
 In Grand Cayman, a waterspout ripped out a grape tree and slammed it into the Brac Reef Hotel's Bar.
 The highest observed 24-hour precipitation total in Cuba was 13.03 in, while rainfall in the nation peaked at 15.74 in.
 As a result, Cuba experienced flash flooding in mountainous areas as Katrina moved across the country.
 In southern Camagüey Province, a number of bridges and railroads were washed out.
 Two sugar mills suffered damage.
 About 4,641 homes suffered impact, 39 of which were destroyed.
 In addition, an estimated 80% of sugar cane crops were damaged.
 Two people drowned in Cuba while attempting to cross a swollen river in Camagüey Province.
 The Bahamas received up to 14 in (360 mm) of rain.
 Although no deaths or injuries were reported there, heavy rains in the central islands caused flood damage to watermelon, tomato and corn crops on Long Island.
 Bad weather from Hurricane Katrina caused the cancellation of the 15th running of the Benson and Hedges Gold Cup Race.